Who is Sarah Richardson, PhD?

-- Follow the LIMA principle (Least Invasive Minimally Aversive) when applying training and behavior approaches.
+- Use positive tools and methods and avoid punishing tools and methods when applying training and behavior approaches.
 This includes avoiding the use of prong/pinch, choke, and shock collars that are designed to cause discomfort and suppress behavior.
 Dr. Sarah's approach is to prevent unwanted behavior and encourage and reinforce desired behavior so that this becomes the dog's default behavior.

-- Maintain professional integrity at all times, including representing myself and my business accurately, interacting with colleagues within the training and behavior profession honorably, keeping my word, and remaining humble and grateful.
+- Maintain professional integrity at all times, including representing herself and The Canine Connection accurately, interacting with colleagues within the training and behavior profession honorably, keeping her word, and remaining humble and grateful.

 Research on Human-Animal Bond

 Besides her involvement with The Canine Connection, Dr. Sarah is also a faculty member at Chico State and a researcher on the human-animal bond.
 At Chico State, she teaches a class she has developed for all majors entitled "Human-Animal Interactions."
 This class was recently recognized as one of three new and innovative classes at Chico State.
 Her research papers have been presented at national and international conferences.